microsoft/nni/docs/StartExperiment.md

 NNICTL will also validate the content of config yaml file, to ensure the experiment config is in correct format.

 ### 2.2 Start restful server
-After check environment, nnictl will start an restful server process to manage nni experiment, the devault port is 51188.
+After check environment, nnictl will start an restful server process to manage nni experiment, the default port is `51188`.

 ### 2.3 Check restful server
 Before next steps, nnictl will check whether restful server is successfully started, or the starting process will stop and show error message.